 I've always been fascinated with the historical development of Greenbelt, Maryland, or rather the philosophy behind the "progressive utopias" of the early twentieth century.
 Often taking a back street to the broader planning principles that shaped these New Deal communities, the architecture of Greenbelt towns actually offers a pretty unique look into the evolution of America's architectural attitudes.
 A transitional piece of architecture, the Greenbelt Center Elementary School, not quite Art Deco but not quite (big M) Modernism, appears striking and refined, a capable rendition of a modern aesthetic in a town driven by reformist ideals.

 While some of Greenbelt's housing echoes aspects of the International Style, the school building reflects a more streamline moderne aesthetic with its smooth white walls, graceful buttresses, rows of casement windows, and glass block transoms.
 Designed by Reginald Wadsworth, a Montreal-born architect working for the U.S. Housing Authority, and Douglas Ellington, an architect from North Carolina best known for his Art Deco work, the building is low in scale and simple in form, its slightly asymmetrical facade with a recessed entry still managing to offer a feeling of balance and stability.
-Originally composed of a main block containing the auditorium, gymnasium, and a small arts and crafts shop and a projecting classroom wing, the L-shaped plan allowed the building to function as both a community center and an educational space, separating the two functions as needed.
+Originally composed of a main block (containing the auditorium, gymnasium, and a small arts and crafts shop) and a projecting classroom wing, the L-shaped plan allowed the building to function as both a community center and an educational space, separating the two functions as needed.

-In its streamlined simplicity and deliberate plan, the building's design mirrors the school's modern and progressive curriculum, and as the heart of the town, reinforces the social concepts of cooperation and community.
+In its streamlined simplicity and deliberate plan, the building's design mirrors the school's progressive curriculum, and as the heart of the town, reinforces the social concepts of cooperation and community.
 A noteworthy example of early modernism, the school was almost lost (twice) to demolition in the 1980s, and as a result, the City of Greenbelt took ownership of the property, converting it to a community center after a sensitive renovation.
 Today, it is listed as a National Historic Landmark.

 All photographs (unless otherwise noted) are part of the Historic American Buildings Survey, available here.